ii Super 60 Methodology

 - Exclude funds that are either sub-scale or experiencing capacity issues

-- Must be liquid and allow daily dealing
+- Must be sufficiently liquid to allow for daily dealing

 - GBP version chosen where possible and suitable: unhedged share classes are usually preferred1 meaning investors may be exposed to currency risk

 - Minimum track record of one year - preferably three

 We next assess the charging structure of each fund in the universe to ensure that it provides reasonable value for money.